Matterhorn Bobsleds: Queue

+Ride experience

-After this saying, riders enter the cavern and climb the lift hill, with the shadow of the Abominable Snowman peering onto guests behind a sheet of ice.
-Once the bobsled car has disengaged from the chain, riders pass through a dark tunnel.
-The Abominable Snowman continues to growl and roar as the bobsleds continue.
-The trains emerge into a cavern filled with destroyed bobsleds, skyway buckets, some mountain equipment, and a crate stamped with "Wells Expedition" may also be seen.
+Once guests have boarded the bobsled, riders enter a dark tunnel at the base of the mountain where strange growls are heard.
+The bobsleds then climb a 60 foot lift hill up towards the South part of the mountain.
+Near the top of the lift the bobsleds pass by a sheet of ice on each side where the Abominable Snowman simultaneously climbing the mountain is angered at the sight of intruders.
+Once the bobsled car has disengaged from the chain, riders pass through a dark tunnel, where the Abominable Snowman's roars echo.
+The trains emerge into a cavern filled with destroyed bobsleds, skyway buckets, some climbing equipment, and a crate stamped with "Wells Expedition" may also be seen.
 Both tracks take a left-hand turn, then split off before they can crash into the first animatronic.
 The cars swirl around the mountain, dipping under tunnels and by the waterfalls.
 Each track then passes another animatronic of the Snowman.
 Soon after the second encounter, riders plunge into the alpine lake and return to the station.
 No on-ride photo is available for this ride.

 Relations to other Disney parks

 Disneyland in California is the only Disney theme park with a Matterhorn Bobsled ride.
 The tracks of Space Mountain at Walt Disney World's Magic Kingdom were based on the designs of the Matterhorn but are not identical to them.
 The Matterhorn's newer bobsleds, added in 1978, were based on the other ride's rockets, which had debuted in 1975.
 When Space Mountain was built at Disneyland, it was a completely new design with a single track and vehicles that seated riders side by side rather than behind one another.
 Various proposals to bring the Matterhorn to Walt Disney World existed over the years, but none came to fruition.
 The most detailed concept was for the Matterhorn to be the main attraction of a Switzerland Pavilion for the World Showcase at Epcot, but this failed when Disney could not secure a sponsor.

 Disney's Animal Kingdom contains a roller coaster with a similar theme: Expedition Everest.
-It is a railway adventure to the top of an abstract version of the Himalayan mountain where riders encounter another fictional mountain beast, the Yeti.
+It is a railway adventure to the top of an abstract version of the Himalayan mountain where riders encounter another cryptozoological mountain beast, the Yeti.